jianhuiwemi/Material-Retrieval-Integration-across-Domains/README.md

 ## ⭐ Inference

 Download the pre-trained model weights from [this link](https://example.com/path/to/weights.pth).
 Then, modify paths in `inference.py` as needed.

-We also provide a simple tool that allows users to mark regions of interest in the input image, making it easier to focus on the area you're interested in during retrieval.
 Simply run:
 ```bash
 python inference.py
 ```
+We also provide a simple tool that allows users to mark regions of interest in the input image.
+You can try it using `tool.py`.